butlerx/wetty/docs/atoz.md

 file.
 Unless this is done `node` will not be usable unless directly linked to and `nvm` commands will be unavailable.

-The way we over come this issue for the needs of this guide is by using this command where applicable:
+The way we overcome this issue for the needs of this guide is by using this command where applicable:

 ```bash